BlueQuartzSoftware/simplnx/docs/Porting_Filters.md

 the user is allowed to "transfer" data from the source geometry onto the newly created geometry.
 QuickSurfaceMeshFilter and PointSampleTriangleGeometryFilter both are examples of how to perform this transfer of data.

+## Parallel Algorithms ##

+There are several classes that can be used to help the developer write parallel algorithms.

+`complex/Utilities/ParallelAlgorithm` and `complex/Utilties/ParallelTaskAlgorithm` are the two main classes depending on the situation. `AlignSections.cpp` and `CropImageGeoemtry.cpp` both use a task based parallelism. `RotateSampleRefFrameFilter.cpp` shows an example of using ParallelData3DAlgorithm.